 - If you are dissatisfied with the appearance of your breast after pregnancy, breast feeding, or significant weight loss.

-During your consultation, Dr. Taylor will examine factors of your breasts, including the size and shape of your breasts, the quality of your skin, and the location of your nipples and areolas, or the pigmented skin around the nipples.
+During your consultation, one of our experienced plastic surgeons will examine factors of your breasts, including the size and shape of your breasts, the quality of your skin, and the location of your nipples and areolas, or the pigmented skin around the nipples.
 If you have significantly sagging breasts, but adequate fullness, a breast lift may be recommended.

 Breast augmentations are performed in our state-of-the-art, fully accredited on-site surgery center.
 There are several incision techniques to place the implant inside the breast, including the common inframammary incision, periareolar incision, and transaxillary incision.
-Based on your desired results, Dr. Taylor will recommend an incision pattern that works with your goals.
+Based on your desired results, our plastic surgeon will recommend an incision pattern that works with your goals.
 Additionally, breast implants may be placed under or above the pectoral muscle, which will depend on the type of implant, degree of enlargement, and your natural anatomy.

-When Dr. Taylor completes your surgery, you will be placed in a surgical bra that helps support the new structure of your chest.
+When our doctor completes your surgery, you will be placed in a surgical bra that helps support the new structure of your chest.
 You will also be taken to a recovery area, where you are monitored for a few hours by our highly trained staff.

 After a day or two, you should be up and about.
 Sutures will be removed in about one week, and you may shower the day after surgery.
 You may experience some discoloration and bruising, but this will disappear within a few days.
 Most residual swelling will subside within a month.